varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   client, but is not entered into the cache.
 Subsequent requests sub‐ mitted over the same client connection are handled normally.

-  The vcl_recv subroutine may terminate with calling return() with one of the following keywords:
+  The vcl_pass subroutine may terminate with calling return() with one of the following keywords:

   error code [reason]